WE ARE DEDICATED

 Saia Kuwata is originally from Osaka, Japan where she began her training.
 In 2016, she moved to Victoria, Canada to continue her training in the Post-Secondary Bridge Program at the Victoria Academy of Ballet, which she graduated from in the spring of 2018.
 While at the Victoria Academy of Ballet, Saia had the opportunity to work with many guest teachers such as Alysa Pires, Wen Wei Wang, Jorden Morris and Christopher Anderson.
 Saia placed in the top 12 at the Youth American Grand Prix semi-finals in Seattle, Washington.
 She has performed in Ballet for the Future (2014, 2015) under the direction of Gen Horiuchi (Artistic Director of the Saint Louis Ballet Company), as well as Alberta Ballet’s The Nutcracker (2017), and Ballet Kelowna’s A Streetcar Named Desire (May 2018).
 This is Ms. Kuwata’s first season with Ballet Kelowna.

-Annette has been training and performing at Mission Dance Centre for 14 years.
+Annette has been training and performing at Mission Dance Centre for 15 years.
 She attended the Ballet Jorgen Summer Intensive IV in Toronto for five weeks in 2018 and trained in ballet, pointe, repertoire, and contemporary.
 She also attended Ballet Kelowna’s Summer Intensive with Heather Myers in 2017 where she was taught ballet and contemporary technique as well as Heather’s repertoire.
-Annette has performed leading roles in productions such as: MDC’s “The Nutcracker” 2015 and 2016 as the Sugar Plum Fairy partnered by the former MDC student who graduated from The Royal Winnipeg Ballet School, Jera Wolfe.
-Annette also danced the role of Odette in MDC’s “Swan Lake” 2016 partnering with Jera Wolfe and Ballet Kelowna’s Valentine Chu, graduate of The Paris Opera.
+Annette has performed leading roles in productions such as: MDC’s “The Nutcracker” 2015-2018 as the Sugar Plum Fairy partnered by the former MDC student who graduated from The Royal Winnipeg Ballet School, Jera Wolfe.
+Annette also danced the role of Odette in MDC’s “Swan Lake” in 2016 & 2019, partnering with Jera Wolfe and Ballet Kelowna’s Valentine Chu, graduate of The Paris Opera.
+She was also the recipient of The Teen Honour in the Arts Award for the Kelowna Civic & Community Awards in 2018.

-She is dancing full time in MDC’s Pre-Professional Program in hopes of becoming a professional ballet dancer and wishes to continue her studies in Toronto, Ontario in the near future.
+She just recently graduated from MDC’s Pre-Professional Program and is continuing her career in Toronto, Canada in hopes of becoming a professional ballet dancer.
 Annette is a passionate teacher and loves to inspire and mentor the younger generation.

 Taria has been dancing for 10 years, training at MDC for the past 5, and teaching ballet/contemporary/jazz for the past 2 years.
 She recently attended the Arts Umbrella International Summer Dance Intensive in Vancouver and studied ballet, contemporary, improvisation, and modern techniques.
 Dancing is important for her not just to keep her in shape physically, but also mentally; it is something that constantly challenges her, and gives her a deeper understanding of the world around her.
 Taria’s goal through dancing is to attend a post secondary dance program and pursue contemporary choreography as a career.